By using this site, you agree to the Privacy Policy and Terms of Use.

 Open earbuds are becoming the hot trend in wireless audio, meaning there are plenty of good options that don’t make our top list.
 Here are some other pairs worth considering.

-JLab Epic Open Sport for $115: JLab’s Epic Open Sport don’t have standout audio quality for their cost or a slimline design, but their mix of a comfy and stable fit and great usability makes them worth a look.
-Their combination of real buttons and touch pads provides convenient and customizable control on the go, still a rarity in this budding genre.
+JLab Epic Open Sport for $115: JLab’s Epic Open Sport don’t have standout audio quality or a slimline design, but their mix of a comfy and stable fit and great usability makes them worth a look.
+Their combination of real buttons and touch pads provides convenient and customizable control on the go, still a rarity in this genre.
 I wish they had better call quality, and their lack of instrumental body or detail makes music rather dull, but they get the job done without breaking the bank.

 Share This Article